freeCodeCamp/freeCodeCamp/docs/how-to-setup-wsl.md

 ## Installing Node.js and npm

-We recommend you install LTS release for Node.js with a node version manager - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).
+We recommend you install the LTS release for Node.js with a node version manager - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).

 Once installed use these commands to install and use the Node.js version as needed